Contactless smart card: History

 Contactless smart cards were first used for electronic ticketing in 1995 in Seoul, South Korea.

 Since then, smart cards with contactless interfaces have been increasingly popular for payment and ticketing applications such as mass transit.
 Globally, contactless fare collection is being employed for efficiencies in public transit.
 The various standards emerging are local in focus and are not compatible, though the MIFARE Classic card from Philips has a large market share in the United States and Europe.

 In more recent times, Visa and MasterCard have agreed to standards for general "open loop" payments on their networks, with millions of cards deployed in the U.S., in Europe and around the world.

 Smart cards are being introduced in personal identification and entitlement schemes at regional, national, and international levels.
 Citizen cards, drivers’ licenses, and patient card schemes are becoming more prevalent.
 In Malaysia, the compulsory national ID scheme MyKad includes 8 different applications and is rolled out for 18 million users.
 Contactless smart cards are being integrated into ICAO biometric passports to enhance security for international travel.

-With the COVID-19 pandemic, demand for and usage of contactless credit and debit cards has increased, although coins and banknotes are generally safe and this technology will thus not reduce the spread of the virus.
+During the COVID-19 pandemic, demand for and usage of contactless credit and debit cards increased, although research suggests that coins and banknotes generally carry a low risk of carrying the virus.